 Web-Dev with Brian Holt šŸ„šŸ»ā€ā™‚ļø

-I'm a full stack software engineer who's heckin good at the front-end.
-I'm not the Brian Holt at Snowflake.
-My background includes working on large Ruby on Rails apps, and teaching User Experience design.
-Need a website built?
-Too bad, I'm busy.
+I'm a senior software engineer who's heckin good at the front-end.
+I'm not the Brian Holt from Frontend Masters.
+My background includes work on JavaScript frameworks like React and Svelte, large Ruby on Rails apps, and teaching User Experience design.

 Remote Resistance